Blomberg–Fritsch affair

 The Blomberg–Fritsch affair, also known as the Blomberg–Fritsch crisis (German: Blomberg–Fritsch–Krise), was the name given to two related scandals that occurred in the Wehrmacht of Nazi Germany in early 1938.

 Adolf Hitler had been dissatisfied with Werner von Blomberg and Werner von Fritsch, two high-ranking Wehrmacht officials, regarding them as too hesitant with the war preparations he demanded.
-Blomberg was exposed in a marriage scandal with a prostitute, and Fritsch was subjected to a manufactured accusation of homosexuality, which forced them to resign from their positions.
+Blomberg was exposed in a marriage scandal with a convicted prostitute, and Fritsch was subjected to a manufactured accusation of homosexuality, which forced them to resign from their positions.
 The Blomberg–Fritsch affair resulted in the establishment of the Oberkommando der Wehrmacht and total subjugation of the Wehrmacht to Hitler.
-Fritsch was later rehabilitated but received only an honorary position in the army.
+Fritsch was later rehabilitated but received only an honorary position in the Army.

 Blomberg marriage

 The Blomberg–Fritsch affair began soon after the marriage of War Minister Field Marshal Werner von Blomberg to Margarethe Gruhn on 12 January 1938.
 The Berlin police discovered that Gruhn had a long criminal record and had posed for pornographic photographs.
-According to testimony given much later, at the Nuremberg trials, information received by the Police Commissioner within days also indicated that "Marshal von Blomberg's wife had been a previously convicted prostitute who had been registered as a prostitute in the files of seven large German cities; she was in the Berlin criminal files ... she had also been sentenced by the Berlin courts for distributing indecent pictures."Marriage to a person with such a criminal record violated the standard of conduct expected of Wehrmacht officers, as defined by Blomberg himself.
+According to testimony given much later, at the Nuremberg trials, information received by the Police Commissioner within days also indicated that "Marshal von Blomberg's wife had been a previously convicted prostitute who had been registered as a prostitute in the files of seven large German cities; she was in the Berlin criminal files ... she had also been sentenced by the Berlin courts for distributing indecent pictures."
+Marriage to a person with such a criminal record violated the standard of conduct expected of Wehrmacht officers, as defined by Blomberg himself.
 This came as a shock to Hitler, as Luftwaffe chief Hermann Göring had been Blomberg's best man, and Hitler himself had served as a witness at the wedding.
 Hitler and Göring saw the development as an opportunity to dispose of Blomberg as War Minister.
 Hitler ordered Blomberg to have the marriage annulled to avoid a scandal and to preserve the integrity of the German Army.
 Blomberg refused to annul the marriage, but after Göring threatened to make his wife's past public knowledge, he resigned from his posts on 27 January 1938.